-Although I am only at the beginning, I already understand better the very few people who have opened up to me, telling me about their ordeal with IVF.
+Although I am only at the beginning, I already understand the very few people who have opened up to me, telling me about their ordeal with IVF.

 Apart from the obviousness of being 43, so with “kinder eggs” as I like to call them, that are certainly not as fresh a they used to be, it was not age that made me make this decision.

-From my around the world trip to the desire to create a family and become a mother
+From my around-the-world trip to the desire to create a family and become a mother

-For those who have known me for a long time, the news of my (finally true) engagement came with pleasure but also with extreme surprise, when I also announced that we would try for a child, the faces became more incredulous.
+For those who have known me for a long time, the news of my (finally true) engagement came with pleasure but also with extreme surprise; when I also announced that we would try for a child, the faces became more incredulous.

 - Are you already 35?
 And are you single?
 Don’t you want a family?
 Beware, it’s already too late!

-- So you’re not married? … oh poor you, I’m sorry! if you want I can introduce you to…(add the name of a friend, cousin, son, relative)
+- So you’re not married? … oh poor you, I’m sorry! if you want, I can introduce you to…(add the name of a friend, cousin, son, relative)

 My life was ALREADY complete.
-I lived in Mexico, warm and 5 minutes from the beach, using Playa Del Carmen as a base, I traveled far and wide: from Tennis tournaments in NY and Toronto to beautiful beaches and diving in the Galapagos and Bahamas.
+I lived in Mexico, warm and 5 minutes from the beach; using Playa Del Carmen as a base, I traveled far and wide: from Tennis tournaments in NY and Toronto to beautiful beaches and diving in the Galapagos and Bahamas.

 I remember the harsh criticisms they gave me when my story was told by Huffington Post Italia came out and then reported on the Facebook pages.

 They slaughtered me, saying that a life like mine was meaningless, empty, because I didn’t have a family.
-Because only with a family and children a woman is complete.
+Because only with a family and children can a woman be complete.
 I would like to see how they would rub their hands now if they read this article.
 “WE TOLD YOU SO!”
 But they are wrong 🙂

 I am of the opinion that there is no one way to be happy and fulfilled.
 Many associate being single with being incomplete.
 Not having kids with being half a woman.
 For me it is not like that.
 It wasn’t before and it’s not now.
 Despite what I am about to tell.